SOS SOS IN MORSE CODE: THE COMPLETE GUIDE, SIGNAL AND EMERGENCY CODE

 Short-Short-Short | Long-Long-Long | Short-Short-Short

-Many online tools let you hear SOS in Morse code audio, and it’s worth listening to it at least once so your brain can recognize it naturally.
+There are many online tools to hear SOS in morse code audio, and though I really recommend listening it at least once so your brain gets used to it.

 1. How to Tap SOS in Morse Code

-How to tap SOS in Morse code is the most basic survival skill you can learn.
-All you need is any surface — a wall, a pipe, a rock — and your hand or a hard object.
+The most fundamental survival skill you can acquire is how to use SOS with Morse code.
+You really just need any surface — a wall, a pipe, a rock — and your hand or some solid object.

 Tapping pattern: